 The greatest poems by Christina Rossetti selected by Dr Oliver Tearle

 Christina Rossetti (1830-94) is primarily known for a handful of classic poems, but she wrote more than a handful of great ones.
-Below we’ve selected ten of Rossetti’s finest poems and written a short paragraph introducing each of them; you can read the poem (accompanied, in most cases, by our analysis of it) by clicking on the poem’s title.
+Below we’ve selected ten of Rossetti’s finest poems and written a short paragraph introducing each of them.

 Remember me when I am gone away,